pyusb/pyusb/docs/internal/process.md

 Besides unscheduled patch releases, a new minor release is expected once every 6 months.

-In the four weeks before a scheduled release, non-trivial changes, like complex new features or large refactorings, stop being merged into the main branch.
+In the four weeks before a scheduled release, non-trivial changes, like new features and APIs or large refactorings, stop being merged into the main branch.
 This period is referred to as the _pre-release freeze._

 Occasionally, scheduled releases may be anticipated (if the activity is low and the freeze periods can be retroactively respected), downgraded (if it only